solo-io/workshops/gloo-edge/README.md

 EOF
 ```

 Now the application is securely exposed through TLS.
-Open it in the browser using https.
+Open it in the browser using HTTPS.
 ```
 /opt/google/chrome/chrome https://httpbin.solo.io
 ```

-If you've added the Root CA certificate to your browser you will see the green key in the address bar, which indicates that the authentication of the server succeded and that the connection is encrypted and secure.
+If you've added the Root CA certificate to your browser you will see the green key in the address bar, which indicates that the authentication of the server succeeded and that the connection is encrypted and secure.

 Meanwhile, when you make requests using CURL, you either have to add the certificate to the system certs or specify it in the command as shown below.